-What that means is that "Fatal Memories" consists of following Sutton around who actually doesn't seem to do much when it comes to finding evidence.
-This is interspersed with Glenn acting cheesed off along with Orly seeming to appear out of nowhere all the time as if he is stalking people.
+What that means is that "Fatal Memories" consists of following Sutton around, who when you pay attention doesn't seem to do much when it comes to finding evidence.
+This is interspersed with Glenn acting cheesed off along with Orly seeming to appear out of nowhere all the time as if he has been lurking in the shadows.
 The knock on effect of this is the camera spends an inordinate amount of time focused on Italia Ricci who in fairness does a typical TV movie job of playing Sutton but the camera constantly seems to zoom in on her looks which are appealing but what you want is more than Ricci looking attractive.

 What this all boils down to is that "Fatal Memories" it typical of the modern made for TV movie genre with a focus on looks over the story telling or atmosphere.
 But this is one movie which makes you think that it really can't be as obvious as it is making things out to be which is what keeps you watching more than for the actual story.